RLaroche/Greenhouse_project/README.md

 # Greenhouse_project
-Ce projet propose de monitorer la température, la luminosité et l'humidité ambiante, ainsi que la température et l'humidité de la terre d'une serre.
-Il propose aussi de mettre ces mesures en réseau et de les lire via le site web Actoboard.com

-Pour ce faire, nous connectons 4 capteurs à la carte Nucleo-LK32KC :
-  - un capteur de luminosité numérique TSL2561 d'Adafruit,
-  - un capteur d'humidité et de température ambiante DHT22 de gotronic,
-  - une sonde de température analogique DS1820,
+This project proposes to monitor the temperature, luminosity et humidity of the air, as well as the temperature et humidity of the grove.
+It proposes too to network this measures which are so readable on the website Actoborad.com

+To do, we connect 4 sensors to the Nucleo microcontroller L432KC :
+  - a luminosity sensor TLS2561 by Adafruit ;
+  - a humidity and temperature sensor DHT22 by Gotronic ;
+  - a tempearture probe DS1820 ;
-  - et un capteur d'humidité Grove - Moisture Sensor de Seeed Studio
+  - a humidity sensor Grove - Moisture sensor by Seeed Studio

-Les mesures sont faites toutes les 10 minutes et sont mis en réseau via un Breakout TD1208 de Sigfox.
-Ils sont récupérables comme dit plus haut sur le site Actobard.com
-À cette Nucleo sera aussi branché un écran OLED Display 128x64 qui affichera en permanence les dernières valeurs récupérées.
-Enfin, l'ensemble sera énergiquement autonome à l'aide d'une cellule photovoltaïque de 8x20 cm et d'une batterie de 1.5Ah.
-Ceux-ci sont branchés au microcontrôleur via un LiPo Rider Pro de Seeed Studio.
-Le tout sera mis dans un boitier imprimé 3D.

-En voici donc le schéma synoptique :
+  Measurerrs are done each 10 minutes and are networked via a Breakout TD1208 by Sigfox.
+As said higher, this one are readable on the website Actoboard.com
+On this microcontroller is also plugged an OLED Display 128x64 screen which will permanently display the last measures done.
+Finally, the system is electrically self-sufficent thanks to a 8x20cm photovoltaïc cell and a 1.5Ah battery.
+They are connected to the Nulceo with a LiPo Rider Pro by Seeed Studio.
+The system is put in a 3D printed box.

+Here is the synoptic of the project :
 ![alt tag](https://user-images.githubusercontent.com/22792781/35197159-e7b649e0-fedb-11e7-82ea-f0fbacf0a8a4.png)

-Voici le code compilé via os.mbed.com dans notre Nucleo :
+The code compiled in the microcontroller via os.mbed.com is named 'main.cpp'.
+The used libraries are in the repository 'libraries'.